-We are externally managed and advised by our investment adviser, Saratoga Investment Advisors, LLC (the "Manager"), pursuant to the Management Agreement.
+We are externally managed and advised by our investment adviser, Saratoga Investment Advisors, LLC (the "Manager"), pursuant an investment advisory and management agreement dated July 30, 2010 (the "Management Agreement").
 Prior to July 30, 2010, we were managed and advised by GSCP (NJ), L.P.